-Scott Bader is a pioneer of truly democratic business structure having been the first company to hold a Common Ownership Certificate.
+Scott Bader is a pioneer of a truly democratic business structure having been the first company to hold a Common Ownership Certificate.
 In 1951, the Bader family handed over their shares to the ‘Scott Bader Commonwealth Ltd’ or ‘The Commonwealth’ as it is commonly known.
 The Commonwealth is a registered charity and holds the shares of the Scott Bader Company Ltd.

 Scott Bader Colleagues can become members of The Commonwealth and as such become trustees-in-common of the company assets.
 Each generation must ensure the ongoing success and overall health and well-being of the company so that future generations can benefit from its continued existence.